 The Weissenberg Committee is composed of the three last Weissenberg awardees and chaired by the oldest (in award time) one

 The Weissenberg Award committee can be contacted via firstname.lastname@example.org

-Nominations should be sent to the Chairman of the Weissenberg Award Committee (Jan Vermant, firstname.lastname@example.org) not later than December 31, 2022.
-Please do not hesitate to contact the Chairman or the ESR President (email@example.com) in case you need further information.
+Nominations should be sent to the Chairman of the Weissenberg Award Committee (Michel Cloitre, email@example.com) not later than December 31, 2023.
+Please do not hesitate to contact the Chairman or the ESR President (firstname.lastname@example.org) in case you need further information.

 It must include: